test 33

 Iowa Code Ann. § 216.6A

-Private companies and Public employers Policy of wage non-discrimination between the sexes.
+Employees of public and private companies Policy of wage non-discrimination between the sexes.
 Employers can’t pay lower wages to any employee who is employed within the same establishment for equal work because of age, race, creed, color, sex, sexual orientation, gender identity, national origin, religion, or disability.

 Kansas Discrimination in payment of wages